This post is also available on:

 So far, we have dealt exclusively with Lightning payments.
 But we would also like to receive bitcoin payments, on-chain payments, with our LNPoS.

 For this we need an Xpub key.
-You can use an xPub key from your hardware wallet or if you use BlueWallet you can create an xPub key from it.
+You can use an xPub key from your hardware wallet.

-We have explained the topic xPub Key in detail in the article: Determining xPub Key
+We have explained the topic xPub Key in detail in the article: Determining xPub Key.
+Here you can also find the information on how to get the xPub key from your own hardware wallet.

 After we have determined or created the xPub key, we can start configuring the LNPoS.